 - A group or organization;

 - The RMC Wall of Honour Nomination Committee;

 - The responsibilities of the nominator are to champion the candidate and provide a single point of contact for information and verifiable data.

 - Shall collaborate with the Nomination Committee to establish an appropriate format for nominations and supporting materials.

-- Shall receive the report of the Nomination Committee, and select Honorees for the Wall.
+- Shall receive the report of the Nomination Committee, and select Honourees for the Wall.

-- Under normal conditions shall appoint a maximum of three annually of whom (during the early years) the majority would be deceased.
+- Under normal conditions shall appoint a maximum of two annually.
 There is no minimum number of annual selections.

 - May hold over candidates nominated, but not selected, for reconsideration in subsequent years at the discretion of the Selection Board.